-Kym Moore is Co-Director and Co-Founder of Antigravity Performance Project, and Associate Professor of Theatre Arts and Performance Studies at Brown University in Providence, RI.
+Kym Moore is Co-Artistic Director and Co-Founder of Antigravity Performance Project, and Associate Professor of Theatre Arts and Performance Studies at Brown University in Providence, RI.
 Kym’s interests in Theatre and Performance span multiple genres and styles.
 Her work as a director is often described as “visually compelling,” “daring,” and very much “alive.”
 Current projects include: Time’s Up! (in Residence at Yale University/Digital Media and Collaborative Arts Lab); Verses at Work (in Residence at the Eugene O’Neill Theater Center); and Hoodoo Love by Katori Hall (Julliard Rep 2018).
-Her latest work with Antigravity, Time’s Up! is currently in development with residencies taking place at The Center for Digital Media and Collaborative Arts at Yale University, The Eugene O’Neill Theatre Center, UCLA, California State Long Beach, and the Odyssey Theatre in Los Angeles.
+Her latest work with Antigravity, Do Eye Know U? is currently in development with residencies taking place at The Center for Digital Media and Collaborative Arts at Yale University, The Eugene O’Neill Theatre Center, UCLA, California State Long Beach, and the Odyssey Theatre in Los Angeles.

 Professional directing credits include: Verses at Work by Malik Work (in workshop), Hype Hero by Dominic Taylor (Eugene O’Neill National Playwrights Conference), The Gospel of Loving Kindness by Marcus Gardley (Brown/Trinity Playwrights Repertory); Yermedea Raw by Erik Ehn at The Factory Theatre (Boston), 95 Empire Black Box (Providence), and La Mama E.T.C.
 (NYC).
 The New York Times noted this production for its “haunting images” and “energizing and frightening” performances.
 Kym directed Jomama Jones*Radiate by Daniel Alexander Jones (SoHo Rep), a New York Times and Backstage Critics’ Pick.